Berkeley Group Holdings: Operations

 Berkeley Homes has built some apartment towers in central London, including the One Blackfriars skyscraper (2014).
 In smaller operations, it runs urban redevelopment programmes via Berkeley Community Villages and constructs in commercial property via Berkeley Commercial.
 Another subsidiary, Berkeley First, builds student and key worker accommodation.
 The operational subsidiaries include Berkeley Homes plc, which plans the largest estates and hires contractors with responsibility for the management of communal areas unless and until taken over by residents' Right to Manage companies.
 The developer imposes covenants to retain value across homes in its neighbourhoods.

 Large examples of operations include community facilities with village-sized neighbourhoods which are green-buffered and constructed closes of apartments and houses; for example, a scheme in Bracknell for 750 new homes, a primary school, extra care facility, roads, landscaping and local shops to be constructed on mixed-use land to expand the Warfield suburb, beside the town's computing and headquarters business parks.

-In London, major developments include Wimbledon Hill Park, Kidbrooke Village and Royal Arsenal Riverside in Woolwich.
+In south London, major developments include Wimbledon Hill Park, Kidbrooke Village and Royal Arsenal Riverside in Woolwich.
+In May 2026, a proposed redevelopment by Berkeley of the Aylesham Centre in Peckham was rejected over heritage concerns.